danielaparker/jsoncons/README.md

 	struct null_type{}

-The following using declarations are for the examples that appear below.
+These include and using declarations are for the examples that appear below.

     #include "jsoncons/json.hpp"

     using std::string;
     using std::cout;
+    using std::cerr;
     using std::endl;
     using jsoncons::json;
+    using jsoncons::json_exception;
     using jsoncons::pretty_print;

 ### Reading json values from a file